Best Weight Distribution Hitches for 2019

 Cons

-Hensley and ProPride Hitches
+Hensley And ProPride Hitches

-The above reviewed weight distribution hitches use friction as a means to control trailer sway.
 Friction can only do so much.
 It helps control sway.
 It doesn't prevent sway.
 (Yes, there is a difference)

 Hensley Hitch by Hensley Manufacturing

-There is only one type of hitch on the market that claims to actually prevent trailer sway - the Hensley Hitch.
-Sounds great?
-Well, there's a catch.
+There is only one type of hitch on the market that claims to truly prevent trailer sway - the Hensley Hitch.

-A Hensley Hitch will set you back anywhere from 5 to 10 times the cost of one of the weight distribution hitches reviewed above as they cost in the neighborhood of $2,500+.
-Yikes!
+A Hensley Hitch will set you back anywhere from 5 to 10 times the cost of one of the top weight distribution hitches reviewed above.

 Marshall's Hensley Hitch